ananejd/Anane/README.md

     the progress bars while decreasing the column of the the labels. the progress bars were then brought to alignment using the CSS padding-top rule.

+4. deploying google map api had difficulties in relation to key and billings, same was solved by providing credit card details on googles cloud website.

 ### Deployment
 <hr>